sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/initial-operation-register-agent-cluster.md

   - **As own Subagent Cluster** optionally creates Subagent Clusters for each Primary and Secondary Director Agent, see [Initial Operation - Register Subagent Cluster](/initial-operation-register-agent-subagent-cluster).
 - **Secondary Director Agent**
   - **Subagent ID** is the unique identifier of the Secondary Director Agent that cannot be changed during the Director Agent's lifetime.
 The *Subagent ID* is not visible with Jobs and Workflows.
+    - Hint: Use a unique name such as the FQDN of the host and the port of the Subagent.
   - **Title** is a description that can be added for a Director Agent.
   - **URL** expects the URL from protocol, host and port used by the Controller to connect to the Secondary Director Agent similarly as for the *Primary Director Agent*.